sync-for-science/imaging/README.md

     GET https://imaging-api.example.org/ImagingStudy?patient=123[&_lastUpdated=gt2021-04-17T04:00:00]
     Authorization: Bearer access-token-value-unguessable

-The Imaging FHIR server makes an access control decision informed by the EHR's Token Introspection API:
+If the Imaging FHIR server is distinct from the Clinical FHIR server, it makes an access control decision informed by the EHR's Token Introspection API:

 ```
    POST https://introspection.internal.example.org/introspect